raystack/dagger/docs/reference/configuration.md

 #### `SOURCE_KAFKA_CONSUME_LARGE_MESSAGE_ENABLE`

-Enable/Disable to consume large messages from Kafka. by default, its configuration using the default `max.partition.fetch.bytes` Kafka config.
+Enable/Disable to consume large messages from Kafka. by default, it's configuration using the default `max.partition.fetch.bytes` Kafka config.
 If set to enable, will set the `max.partition.fetch.bytes`=`5242880`.

 * Example value: `false`
 * Type: `optional`